Primary & Kindergarten

 Introduces the concept of land, air and water.
 The globe of the world is introduced in two forms, one as land, air and water, the other more specific to continents and bodies of water.
 There is a detailed puzzle map of every continent.
 When a continent is introduced, countries within the continent are discussed along with animals, food and clothing.

-Is a very broad area of study.
-It is an area that can be guided by the interest of the children.
+A very broad area of study, Science activities are guided by the interest of the children.
 The common areas of study are plant/animal, vertebrate/invertebrate, study of life cycles of plants and animals, including dinosaurs, mammals and reptiles.
 Physical Science is also incorporated into the science curriculum.

 Includes the study of art appreciation, studying the life and work of various artists.
 An important part of the art area is skill development, tracing, cutting, lacing, and more.
 Once children master skills they can move onto more complex works of art.
 Children use real art materials like watercolors and oil pastels to develop an appreciation of art at a young age.

-Is heard daily throughout the school.
-Classes share music together at their daily circle time, an important part of the day for community building.
+Heard daily throughout the school, classes share music together at their daily circle time, an important part of the day for community building.
 Music is incorporated through song, dance and introductions to different instruments.
 In addition, each class enjoys a weekly music class with a certified music instructor.

 IMS Art Program